 One can only do this if the motivation is true love: love of YHWH first and love of one's neighbor second.
 Yeshua was asked at one point by a young Pharisee, "Who is my neighbor?"
 But the answer that Yeshua gave was unexpected for He did not tell the young man who his neighbor was, but rather told him to go and be a neighbor to those around him.
-I wonder how many of us really and truly get this point that Yeshua made that day?
+I wonder how many of us really and truly get the point that Yeshua made that day?

 The walk that Yeshua has called us to live is not about who is my neighbor, but rather who am I being a neighbor to?
 Yeshua also said it in another way: that He came to serve, not to be served.
 He has called us to do the same thing.
 In the story that Yeshua told to illustrate this point He told us nothing about the person who was in need.
 Why?
-Simply because the circumstances of the person in need is not relevant.
-What is relevant is: are we helping those in need?
-The truth is that we cannot know with certainty who is a member of the covenant and who is not a member of the covenant.
-And this is not to be the determining factor of who we help and who we do not help.
+He told us nothing about the person in need simply because the circumstances of the person in need are not relevant.
+What is relevant is this: are we helping those in need?
+The truth is that we cannot know with certainty who is a member of the covenant and who is not a member of the covenant by simply looking at the outward appearances of a person.
+Furthermore, whether a person is part of His kingdom or not is not to be the determining factor of who we help and who we do not help.
 The determining factor must always be His Spirit.